Lophius americanus: Distribution and habitat

 The American anglerfish is found in the western Atlantic from Newfoundland and Quebec south to northern Florida, but is commoner in the more northerly parts of its range, north of Cape Hatteras.
 It is a demersal fish living close to the seabed at depths down to about 2000 ft.
 It is found on sand bottoms, gravel, shell fragments, mud and clay.

 Behaviour

 Feeding

 The American anglerfish is an ambush predator.
 It spends most of its time on the seabed partly covered in sediment waiting for suitable prey to pass.
 It can swim slowly or "walk" with the help of its pectoral fins.
 Its diet normally consists of fin and ray fish, squids, cuttlefish and occasionally carrion.
 After storms it has been reported on the sea surface where it has been recorded as catching seabirds.
+Cannibalism is known to occur among American anglerfish.
+Incidences of this behavior are more common among larger specimens, and particularly among actively reproducing females.

 Breeding and lifecycle

 Spawning takes place in the summer with a peak in May and June.
 The eggs are large and are believed to be unique among fish in being attached to a floating mucus veil.
 The number of eggs in a veil can range from 1 to 3 million and the veil drifts on the surface of the sea.
 The eggs hatch after 6 to 100 days, depending on the sea temperature, and remain protected within the veil for a few days, absorbing nutrients from their yolk sacs.
 They then become pelagic and join other fish larvae in the "ichthyoplankton community".
 The larvae feed on zooplankton and look quite different from the adult fish, being laterally compressed and having long dorsal and pectoral fin rays.
 When about 7 cm long they become juveniles, changing their appearance over a period of several weeks into the adult shape and starting to live on the seabed.
 They grow fast in their first year and more slowly thereafter.